TESS Revisits WASP-12: Updated Orbital Decay Rate and Constraints on Atmospheric Variability: Introduction

-During the winter of 2019--2020, the Transiting Exoplanet Survey Satellite (TESS; \citealt{ricker2015}) observed WASP-12 as part of its ongoing mission to search the entire sky for transiting exoplanets.
+From 2019 December to 2020 January, the Transiting Exoplanet Survey Satellite (TESS; \citealt{ricker2015}) observed WASP-12 as part of its ongoing mission to search the entire sky for transiting exoplanets.
 The light curves provided additional transit timings, which were used to refine the estimate of the planet's orbital decay rate \citep{turner2021}.
 Meanwhile, the planetary phase curve was analyzed by \citet{owens2021} and \citet{wong2021year2}, yielding a robust secondary eclipse measurement and broad constraints on the day--night temperature contrast.
 No evidence for significant orbit-to-orbit variability in the dayside brightness was found in the TESS photometry.
 TESS has since revisited the WASP-12 system during its ongoing extended mission, providing an additional two and a half months of nearly continuous photometric observations.

 In this paper, we present a follow-up study of WASP-12b's orbital decay, phase curve, and potential atmospheric variability, incorporating the latest TESS light curves from 2021 as well as a new ground-based $K_s$-band observation of an occultation.
 The relevant datasets are described in Section~\ref{sec:obs}.
-An overview of our light-curve modeling techniques and results is provided in Section~\ref{sec:ana}.
+An overview of our light-curve modeling techniques and our results is provided in Section~\ref{sec:ana}.
 In Section~\ref{sec:dis}, we use our measurements to update the orbital ephemeris and derive constraints on the level of atmospheric variability.
 Finally, the main findings of our work are summarized in Section~\ref{sec:conclusion}.